Reserve Officer Training in Russia: In post-Soviet era

-2005-2008 reform
+2005–2008 reform

-In 2005, minister of defence Sergei Ivanov announced the forthcoming significant reduction in the number of military departments carrying out the training commissioned officers from among students of civilian institutions of higher education.
+In 2005, the Minister of Defence, Sergei Ivanov, announced the forthcoming significant reduction in the number of military departments carrying out the training commissioned officers from among students of civilian institutions of higher education.
 Until 2008, there were 235 civilian universities which had military departments, in Russia.
 By March 2008, 168 of 235 civilian universities which previously had military departments had lost these units.
 In addition, 37 of 67 civilian universities which retained military departments became the basis for establishment of new training military centers.

 On 1 January 2008 the amendments entered into force.
 Conscription of reserve officers was abolished (with exception of short-dated military camps in peaceful time and wartime mobilization).
 Thus, university graduates, who have graduated the military departments of their almae matres, were not subject to conscription to active duty no more (previously the state has conscripted them selectively).
 The amendments provided a new type of military training unit in universities – the Training Military Center.
 The difference between the training military centers and the military departments was that absolutely all of graduates of training military centers were due to be enrolled for active duty immediately upon the university graduation.
 The period of active duty of such officers was 3 years.
 Enrolling in the training military center was voluntary.

 Overall, the training military centers focused on training officers for active duty, whilst the military departments focused on training officers for reserve.
-Most of officers, trained at training military centers, had military occupational specialties related to the activity of operational support military units (military engineer, military programmer, military doctor, military police officer, etc).
+Most of officers, trained at training military centers, had military occupational specialties related to the activity of operational support military units (military engineer, military programmer, military doctor, military police officer, etc.).

 Starting on 6 March 2008, there were 37 training military centers and 67 military departments or military faculties (military faculty consists some various fields military departments) in civilian universities in Russia.
 Wherein, the military departments or the military faculties continued to operate in all of 37 civilian universities where training military centers were established (i.e. 37 universities had training military centers and military departments or faculties at the same time but 30 universities had military departments or faculties only).